 Higher Open Predicted For Indonesia Stock Market

-(RTTNews) - The Indonesia stock market bounced higher again on Wednesday, one session after ending the two-day winning streak in which it had gathered more than 120 points or 2 percent.
-The Jakarta Composite Index now rests just beneath the 6,835-point plateau and it may extend its gains on Thursday.
+(RTTNews) - The Indonesia stock market on Tuesday ended the three-day slide in which it had fallen more than 100 points or 1.4 percent.
+The Jakarta Composite Index now rests just shy of the 6,810-point plateau and it's tipped to extend its gains on Wednesday.

-The global forecast for the Asian markets is upbeat on earnings optimism and support from oil and technology stocks.
-The European and U.S. markets were firmly higher and the Asian markets are tipped to open in similar fashion.
+The global forecast for the Asian markets is broadly positive on easing geopolitical concerns and bargain hunting.
+The European and U.S. markets finished firmly higher and the Asian markets are expected to open in similar fashion.

-The JCI finished modestly higher on Wednesday following gains from the financials shares, cement companies and energy producers.
+The JCI finished sharply higher on Tuesday following gains from the energy producers and financials, while the resource stocks were mixed.

-Among the actives, Bank Danamon Indonesia retreated 1.62 percent, while Bank Negara Indonesia climbed 1.00 percent, Bank Central Asia strengthened 2.91 percent, Bank Mandiri collected 0.66 percent, Bank Rakyat Indonesia increased 0.23 percent, Indosat dropped 0.90 percent, Indocement rose 0.23 percent, Semen Indonesia spiked 2.45 percent, Indofood Suskes lost 0.39 percent, United Tractors rallied 2.25 percent, Energi Mega Persada skyrocketed 22.31 percent, Bakrie Sumatera Plantations surged 5.41 percent, Astra Agro Lestari sank 0.75 percent, Aneka Tambang shed 0.56 percent, Vale Indonesia perked 0.22 percent, Timah declined 0.82 percent, Bumi Resources soared 2.56 percent and Bank CIMB Niaga and Astra International were unchanged.
+Among the actives, Bank Danamon Indonesia advanced 0.83 percent, while Bank Negara Indonesia rallied 2.92 percent, Bank Central Asia strengthened 2.27 percent, Bank Mandiri climbed 1.28 percent, Bank Rakyat Indonesia collected 0.45 percent, Indosat improved 0.92 percent, Indocement added 0.93 percent, Semen Indonesia increased 1.04 percent, Indofood Suskes rose 0.39 percent, United Tractors spiked 3.09 percent, Astra International jumped 3.77 percent, Energi Mega Persada skyrocketed 18.79 percent, Bakrie Sumatera Plantations accelerated 9.45 percent, Astra Agro Lestari surged 5.83 percent, Aneka Tambang shed 0.53 percent, Vale Indonesia lost 0.64 percent, Timah retreated 1.43 percent, Bumi Resources soared 6.17 percent and Bank CIMB Niaga was unchanged.

-The lead from Wall Street is broadly positive as the major averages opened firmly higher and remained that way throughout the session.
+The lead from Wall Street is firm as the major averages opened higher on Tuesday and stayed that way throughout the session, finishing solidly in the green.

-The rally on Wall Street came as stocks continued to recover from the sharp pullback in January, with the Dow reaching its best levels in almost a month.
-The major averages remain well off the record highs but have climbed well off the multi-month lows set in late January.

-Upbeat earnings also contributed to the continued strength on Wall Street, led by such companies as Chipotle Mexican Grill (CMG), cannabis producer Canopy Growth (CGC) and solar energy company Enphase Energy (ENPH), while CVS Health (CVS) disappointed.
+The rebound on Wall Street came amid easing geopolitical concerns following news Russia is pulling back some troops from the Ukrainian border.
+Concerns about a destabilizing conflict between Russia and the Ukraine have weighed on stocks over the past few sessions.

+Meanwhile, traders largely shrugged off a report from the Labor Department showing U.S. producer prices jumped by much more than expected in January.

-Crude oil prices moved higher Wednesday after data showed a drop in U.S. crude inventories last week.
-West Texas Intermediate Crude oil futures for March ended higher by $0.30 or 0.3 percent at $89.66 a barrel.
+Crude oil prices tumbled on Tuesday as worries about supply disruptions eased amid the de-escalation of tensions between Russia and Ukraine.
+West Texas Intermediate Crude oil futures for March ended down by $3.39 or 3.6 percent at $92.07 a barrel.

-Closer to home, the central bank in Indonesia will wrap up its monetary policy meeting later today and then announce its decision on interest rates.
-The central bank is expected to keep unchanged its benchmark lending rate at 3.50 percent, its deposit facility rate at 2.75 percent and its lending facility rate at 4.25 percent.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!